veillette/physics-book/contents/ch11PressuresInTheBody.md

-These pressures are the largest in the body, due both to the high values of initial force, and the small areas to which this force is applied, such as in the joints..
+These pressures are the largest in the body, due both to the high values of initial force, and the small areas to which this force is applied, such as in the joints.
 For example, when a person lifts an object improperly, a force of 5000 N may be created between vertebrae in the spine, and this may be applied to an area as small as $$10 {\text{cm}}^{2} $$ .
 The pressure created is
 $$P=F/A=\left(5000 \text{N}\right)/\left(10^{-3} {\text{m}}^{2}\right)= 5.0